Gervásio Pires: Career and later life

 When the Portuguese court departed to Brazil during the French invasion in 1807, Gervásio Pires left Lisbon on his own ship, the Espada de Ferro, with all his family and wealth, returning to Pernambuco at the beginning of 1809, where he continued his life as a businessman, being the first to undertake and carry out navigation and direct trade from Pernambuco to Asia.
 His ship, and then another, were the first to sail directly to Asia, and sometimes they traded goods between the ports of Pernambuco and Calcutta.

 During the Pernambuco Revolt in 1817, Gervásio Pires got involved with the rebels and offered the Espada de Ferro and 25,000 réis to Antônio Gonçalves da Cruz "Cabugá", the rebel ambassador sent to the United States seeking recognition of the republic.
 On 11 March, he received from the rebels the position of "President of the National Treasury", replacing Cruz Cabugá, being tasked with examining the republic's fiscal system and to propose reforms and improvements that he considered necessary.

 Shortly afterwards he was elected advisor, and with the end of the republic, he was arrested on 25 May 1817, and taken with many others in the locked hold of the ship Carrasco to the prisons of the city of Bahia.
-He was judged and given pardon by royal charter of 9 March 1819, and released from prison on 22 February 1821.
+He was judged and later given pardon by royal charter of 9 March 1819, being released from prison on 22 February 1821.

 When Pernambuco rebelled again in 1821, Gervásio Pires offered himself to the governor, Luís do Rego, to be one of those sent to the Junta of Goiana tasked with proposing peace for the last time.
 They achieved an armistice, and a resolution from the Cortes Gerais ordered to elect a Junta and bring the governor back to Lisbon.